MahamdiAmine/AWID-network-anomaly-detection-and-attack-classification-using-ML/README.md

 # AWID network anomaly detection and attack classification using ML
 The present work aims to design and produce a tool based on machine learning for the detection of anomalies in an Iot network.
-In this work.

 ## Key words
-    Machine Learning, ML, Classification, IOt, network anomalies, attacks detection.
+    Machine Learning, ML, Classification, Iot, Network anomalies, attacks detection.
 # Dataset
 We chose to work on the **AWID**dataset, which is a collection of publicly available datasets in an easily distributable format.
 It includes Wi-Fi network data collected from the network environments.